War of Ages

-War of Ages (sometimes abbreviated WoA; formerly known as Point Zero) is an American Christian metal band formed in Erie, Pennsylvania, in 2002.
+War of Ages (sometimes abbreviated WoA; formerly known as Point Zero) is an American Christian metalcore band formed in Erie, Pennsylvania in 2002.
+It consists of vocalist Leroy Hamp, lead guitarist Steve Brown, rhythm guitarist Jack Daniels and bassist Elisha Mullins.
+The band is signed to Facedown Records and has released ten studio albums, with their most recent one, Dominion, being released in 2023.

-The band's self-titled debut album War of Ages was released in 2005, and in February 2006, they were moved to the Facedown Records roster and recorded their second full-length album, Pride of the Wicked, released in September 2006.
-Arise and Conquer was released in 2008.
-The band's fifth offering Eternal, was released in 2010.
-Their seventh studio album Supreme Chaos was released in 2014.
-Their eighth studio album Alpha was released in 2017, their ninth album, Void, 2019.

 History

 War of Ages began in 2002, originally as Point Zero.
 The band recorded their debut EP, Unite Us All.
 Shortly after this release, the band switched names to War of Ages and signed with Strike First Records.
 The band connected with the label via their friends in xDISCIPLEx A.D., who were also from Erie, Pennsylvania.

 The band would record a self-titled debut, which was released by Strike First Records in July 2005.
 However, Kang Garnic replaced Moore during this time on guitars.
 In 2006, the band released their sophomore album, Pride of the Wicked, adding on former Mortal Treason bassist TJ Alford, Hamp's brother Alex Hamp on drums, and rhythm guitarist Johnathan Lynch.

-In 2007, the band released their third album, Fire from the Tomb, which was a re-recording of many of their debut album's tracks.
+In 2007, the band released Fire from the Tomb, a re-recording of their self-titled debut album.
 The band went into Cathouse Studios and began recording the album.
 Arise and Conquer was released in 2008, with Branon Bernatowicz joining the band as rhythm guitarist.
 Following Arise and Conquer, the band began working with As I Lay Dying vocalist Tim Lambesis to produce their next album, Eternal, which would feature Lambesis on guest vocals, as well as Josh Gilbert and Sonny Sandoval.
 The album was released in April 2010.
 It was written to stand out and was an emotional release.
 The album was very well received, becoming the first to rank on the Billboard charts.
-In 2012, the band released their sixth studio album, Return to Life.
+In 2012, the band released their fifth studio album, Return to Life.
 Following in the footsteps of Eternal, the album ranked on the Billboard, but some reviewers did not enjoy the album as much.